VikkiCat/GAME-tetris/README.md

 ```bash
 Tetris.java
 ```
-: Contains the primary game loop, rendering logic, and event handling for key presses.
+Contains the primary game loop, rendering logic, and event handling for key presses.

 ```bash
 Form.java
 ```
-: Represents individual Tetris shapes, holds rectangles for each block of a shape.
+Represents individual Tetris shapes, holds rectangles for each block of a shape.

 ```bash
 Controller.java
 ```
-: Responsible for creating new tetrominoes and controlling their movement.
+Responsible for creating new tetrominoes and controlling their movement.

 ## Game Logic Overview
-Grid size: 12 × 24 blocks
+Grid size: 12 × 24 blocks\

-Block size: 25px
+Block size: 25px\

-Score: +50 points per cleared row
+Score: +50 points per cleared row\

-Line clear: Rows are checked and removed when full
+Line clear: Rows are checked and removed when full\

 Game over: Triggered when new pieces collide at the top